Hungarian verbs: Sporadic coincidences

 Below is a chart to review the conjugation differences between coinciding forms of unrelated verbs.
 Ambiguous forms in the same person are marked in bold; ambiguous forms in different persons are marked with asterisks.

+The correct pronunciation of 'féltem' "I was afraid" is 'feltæm'.

+The correct pronunciation of 'féltem' "I fear for him/her/it" is 'feltɛm'.

+The correct pronunciation of 'féltetek' "you were afraid" is 'feltætɛk'.

+The correct pronunciation of 'féltetek' "you fear for somebody" is 'feltɛtɛk'.

+The correct pronunciation of 'féltek' "They were afraid" is 'feltæk'.

+The correct pronunciation of 'féltek' "I fear for somebody" is 'feltɛk'.

+These homonyms only exist in writing if the speaker is sophisticated.

 Moods

 Hungarian verbs have 3 moods: indicative, conditional and subjunctive / imperative.
 The indicative has a past and non-past tense.
 The conditional has a non-past tense and a past form, made up of the past tense indicative as the finite verb with the non-finite verb volna.
 The subjunctive only has a single tense.